django/django/docs/asgi.rst

 =========

-The WSGI specification has worked well since it was introduced, and allowed for great flexibility in Python framework and webserver choice.
+The WSGI specification has worked well since it was introduced, and allowed for great flexibility in Python framework and web server choice.
 However, its design is irrevocably tied to the HTTP-style request/response cycle, and more and more protocols are becoming a standard part of web programming that do not follow this pattern